Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Experiments

 \section{Experiments}

-We first evaluate the effectiveness of the two strategies in TADE, \ie skill-diverse expert learning and test-time self-supervised aggregation.
-We then evaluate the performance of TADE on vanilla and test-agnostic long-tailed recognition.
+In this section, we first evaluate the superiority of SADE on both vanilla and test-agnostic long-tailed recognition.
+We then verify the effectiveness of SADE in terms of its two strategies, \ie skill-diverse expert learning and test-time self-supervised aggregation.
+More ablation studies are reported in appendices.
+Here, we begin with the experimental settings.